-All staff will be made aware of the indicators of sexual exploitation and all concerns to be reported immediately to the DSL.
+All staff are made aware of the indicators of sexual exploitation and all concerns are reported immediately to the DSL.

-http://northumberlandlscb.proceduresonline.com/chapters/p_safeguarding_ex.html
+http://northumberlandlscb.proceduresonline.com/chapters/p safeguarding ex.html

 Female Genital Mutilation

 In England, Wales and Northern Ireland, the practice is illegal under the Female Genital Mutilation Act 2003.
 Any person found guilty of an offence under the Female Genital Mutilation Act 2003 is liable to a maximum penalty of 14 years imprisonment or a fine, or both.